vaishnavimhaske99/EmployeeManagementSystem/README.md

   npm install -g @angular/cli

 ## Start the Backend (JSON Server)

--The Angular application relies on a mock backend to simulate employee data.
+The Angular application relies on a mock backend to simulate employee data.
 To start the backend, run the following command in a terminal:

 ```bash
 json-server --watch db.json --port 3000